 Support Policy for Sysdig Agent

 Sysdig is committed to providing reliable and efficient support for the Sysdig Agent.
-This section outlines the support policy for the Sysdig Agent, including our version support and end of support policies.
+This section outlines the support policy for the Sysdig Agent, including our version support and end-of-support policies.

 Version Support